Enehano/permissionset-helper/README.md

 * When you're done developing create a pull request with your changes.
 * After the merge to master the build is published to packages.

-If you have any questions, please approach me on barbora.sourkova@enehano.cz
+If you have any questions, please approach us on koala@enehano.com